Syllabus Edition

 Weaknesses

-Lewis & Bucher (1992) questioned the value of catharsis as used in therapeutic settings as a form of anger-management as, they suggest, the venting of frustration via aggression may actually increase the patient’s anger/aggression
+Lewis & Bucher (1992) questioned the value of catharsis as used in therapeutic settings as a form of anger management, as the venting of frustration via aggression may actually increase the patient’s anger/aggression

 Worked Example

-The table below outlines the results obtained from a correlational study of the number of acts of aggression performed over the course of one month and the number of one-hour meditation sessions attended in that same month.
+The table below outlines the results obtained from a correlational study of the number of aggressive acts and one-hour meditation sessions attended over a month.

 A | 2 | 16 |